neoforged/Documentation/docs/entities/index.md

 ### Picking Entities

-Entity picking is an ambiguous term because Mojang uses it for two things: the action of middle-clicking an entity to get a spawn egg or similar item, and for selecting the entity (or [block]) to begin with.
+_See also [Middle-Clicking][middleclick]._

+Picking is the process of selecting the thing that the player is currently looking at, as well as subsequently picking the associated item.
 The result of middle-clicking, known as the "pick result", can be modified by your entity (be aware that the `Mob` class will select the correct spawn egg for you):

 ```java
 @Override